Published

 • Activity tracking: ClearPoint flags outdated elements, solving the issue of “ownership on paper” by making engagement visible and actionable.

-• Real-time RAG status reporting: Teams can instantly see what’s on track, at risk, or off track, preventing execution issues from going unnoticed until year-end.
+• Real-time RAG status reporting: Teams instantly see what’s on track, at risk, or off track, preventing execution issues from going unnoticed until year-end.

 • Quarterly reporting workflows: The platform reinforces consistent check-ins and reporting cycles, replacing the ineffective “set it and forget it” annual cadence.